-Grant Rate Grant Detail A base support rate of 40%, potentially increasing by up to 20% for certain conditions (like young farmers, cooperatives, and sustainable practices), with a maximum combined support of 70%.
+A base support rate of 40%, potentially increasing by up to 20% for certain conditions (like young farmers, cooperatives, and sustainable practices), with a maximum combined support of 70%.
 Eligible projects must have a minimum expenditure of €10,000 and a maximum of €100,000 (ex.
 VAT).
 Covers costs related to equipment and services for innovative solutions, including software, sensors, and equipment for monitoring and managing vineyard health.
-Eligible expenses include: Equipment Leasing or Purchase: Includes the rental, lease-purchase, or acquisition of machinery and equipment, as well as the purchase of sensors.
-Software and Subscription Costs: Covers the acquisition, subscription, or configuration of software and the purchase of licenses; also includes ongoing subscription fees.
-General Expenses: Related to the above points, covering support from a trusted third party, including fees for engineers and consultants, as well as costs for advice on environmental and economic sustainability, including feasibility studies.
+Eligible expenses include: • Equipment Leasing or Purchase: Includes the rental, lease-purchase, or acquisition of machinery and equipment, as well as the purchase of sensors. • Software and Subscription Costs: Covers the acquisition, subscription, or configuration of software and the purchase of licenses; also includes ongoing subscription fees. • General Expenses: Related to the above points, covering support from a trusted third party including fees for engineers and from a trusted third party, including fees for engineers and consultants, as well as costs for advice on environmental and economic sustainability, including feasibility studies.
 Feasibility Studies: These remain eligible expenses, even if, due to the results, no further costs are incurred under the previous points.
 Training Costs: Expenses for digital literacy training and specific digital skills for the industry.
 Note: Expenses are eligible from the date of the aid application submission, covering a maximum of two viticultural seasons.
-Further detail via: https://les-aides.nouvelle-aquitaine.fr/economie-et- emploi/vititech Duration Applications are open until 1 st December 2024, and 1 st July 2025.
-Latest/ Update Implications Encourages the adoption of advanced agricultural technology in the French wine sector.
+Further detail via: https://les-aides.nouvelle-aquitaine.fr/economie-et-emploi/vititech Applications are open until 1st December 2024, and 1st July 2025.
+December 2024 round closed, but final round deadline is 1st July 2025.
+Encourages the adoption of advanced agricultural technology in the French wine sector.
 Collaborating with French vineyards may provide market opportunities for suppliers of precision viticulture tools as well as the equipment and services listed above.